 Seeks, secures, and stewards funding from foundation donors by writing proposals and grants, managing proposal and reporting projects, and supporting cultivation and stewardship of existing and new relationships with foundation donors.
-Grant portfolio is focused on supporting the Ounce’s public policy and advocacy efforts at the national, state and local levels to ensure every child is ready for kindergarten and beyond.
+Grant portfolio focuses on complex partnerships and innovative program, policy and research solutions to ensure every child is ready for kindergarten and beyond.

-Serve as a lead or supporting writer on grant proposals and reports for donors to support ongoing and new programs with a focus on the Ounce’s policy and advocacy work.
+Serve as a lead or supporting writer on grant proposals and reports for donors to support ongoing and new programs.
 Create stewardship plans and manage the proposal/reporting cycle.
+Inform appropriate staff of grant requirements and reporting deadlines.

 Schedule and participate in cross-divisional meetings to build a knowledge base for writing proposals, reports, meeting prep sheets, e-mails and concept papers for projects and funders.